epfl-ada/ada-2022-project-hltw/docs/index.md

 {% include value_counts.html %}

 We can see rapid decrease from 4-5 path reusage.
-Technically it should make sense to to subpaths of length 2-5 but we include 6 just to draw more interesting results, as subpaths of 6 may connect more peculiar areas.
+Technically it should make sense to the subpaths of length 2-5 but we include 6 just to draw more interesting results, as subpaths of 6 may connect more peculiar areas.

 ## Categorizing “highways”